aastha92/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

-1. What is the relationship between the "actor" and "film_actor" tables?
+1. What is the relationship between the "actor" and "film_actor" tables? actor_id is the primary key in actor table and FK in film_actor table

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+Not Null

 3. How many foreign keys does the "payments" table have?
-How can you tell?
+How can you tell? customer_id staff_id rental_id
+(its mentioned in the index of the table)

 ##### ER Diagram upload